phenology/cgc/manuscript/joss_cgc_paper.md

   and popular tool can be used for data loading and manipulation before and after analyses with CGC.

 - **Ease of use and reproducibility.**
-  To facilitate community use and adoption, documentation and tutorials illustrating domain-science examples, applications, and use cases are available via the [publicly accessible repository](https://github.com/phenology/cgc), where development takes place and which provides a platfroom for issue tracking.
+  To facilitate community use and adoption, documentation and tutorials illustrating domain-science examples, applications, and use cases are available via the [publicly accessible repository](https://github.com/phenology/cgc), where development takes place, and which provides a platform for issue tracking.
 CGC is distributed via the
   Python Package Index (PyPI), and code-release snapshots archived on Zenodo facilitate reproducible analysis.